-Software License Agreements - The Company is developing a new line of business, an interactive data and electronic system and communications platform for securities, derivatives and other interests ("LTX®").
-The Company has a perpetual, exclusive, non-transferable, non-sublicensable, worldwide, irrevocable, royalty-free sublicense to certain intellectual property and technology from the Parent (the LTX platform right-of-use software license), that was licensed to the Parent by BFILS.
-The Parent contributed to the Company a \$4,672 thousand valuation adjustment for the sublicensed right-of-use software license for the LTX platform.
+Software License Agreements - The Company has a perpetual, exclusive, non-transferable, non-sublicensable, worldwide, irrevocable, royalty-free sublicense to certain intellectual property and technology from the Parent (the LTX platform right-of-use software license), that was licensed to the Parent by BFILS.
+The Parent contributed to the Company \$3,183 thousand of additional capitalized cost related to the sublicensed right-of-use software license for the LTX platform.

-Administrative Fees Payable to an Affiliate - The Company pays administrative fees to an affiliate for further distribution to institutions such as banks, trust companies, third-party administrators, broker-dealers and registered investment advisers to perform certain services that the Company is contractually obligated to perform for the mutual fund families.
+Administrative Fees Payable to an Affiliate - The Company pays administrative fees to an affiliate for further distribution to institutions such as banks, trust companies, third-party administrators, retirement plans, broker-dealers and registered investment advisers to perform certain services that the Company is contractually obligated to perform for the mutual fund families.
 The Company pays these fees related to its mutual fund processing business.
-As of December 31, 2020, the Company had a payable of \$43,530 thousand related to such fees.
+As of December 31, 2022, the Company had a payable of \$42,796 thousand related to such fees.